mongodb/specifications/source/auth/auth.rst

 When the DEVICE_NAME mechanism property is set to "azure", the driver MUST acquire an access token using the workflow described in "Obtaining an Access Token for Azure Key Vault" <TODO insert link to client-side-encryption>.
+In the case of authorization failure, the cache used for azure credentials MUST be cleared.

 GCP
 ___